The foot and ankle in the human body work together to provide balance, stability, movement, and propulsion.

 Achilles tendon is a strong fibrous cord present behind the ankle that connects the calf muscles to the heel bone.
 It is used when you walk, run and jump.
-The Achilles tendon ruptures most often in athletes participating in sports that involve running, pivoting and jumping.
+The Achilles tendon injuries are most often in athletes participating in sports that involve running are pivoting and jumping.
 Recreational sports that may cause Achilles rupture include tennis, football, basketball and gymnastics.

-Find out more about Achilles Tendon Rupture with the following links.
+Find out more about Achilles Tendon Injuries with the following links.

 Find out more about Ankle Sprain with the following links.

 Anatomically, the foot is divided into the forefoot, midfoot and hindfoot.
 The forefoot has 4 small toes called phalanges and 1 large toe called the hallux or big toe.
 Phalanges have 3 bones and 3 joints, while the big toe has 2 bones and 2 joints.
 The midfoot and hindfoot have different structures, which are responsible for bearing body weight and performing activities such as walking and running.